What is bankruptcy?

 You can become bankrupt in two ways:

 - You can apply to the court to become bankrupt yourself.
 This costs about £700 – although you can get help with this if you’re on a low income.
-The Insolvency Service website explains what forms you need to fill in and how to apply.
+The Insolvency Service allows you to apply online

-- If you owe someone £750 or more, they can apply to make you bankrupt.
+- If you owe someone, or a group of people, £5,000 or more they can apply to make you bankrupt

 What happens after I’ve applied to be bankrupt?

 Your credit card company, loan company, or whoever else you owe, can’t make you bankrupt without warning.
 They must send you a ‘statutory demand’ first, which is an official letter that asks you to pay up.
-But don’t panic, it won’t be a ‘hand over the cash in three days or we’ll send the heavies round’ kind of letter, there will be different options for paying it back.
+But don’t panic, it won’t be a ‘hand over the cash in three days or we’ll send the heavies round’ kind of letter.
+They’ll give you different options for paying it back.

-Also, receiving a statutory demand doesn’t automatically mean they’ll try to make you bankrupt, it could just be a warning tactic.
-As it will cost them about £700 to make you bankrupt they’ll prefer to settle the debt another way.
-They also have to prove that you can’t afford to pay the money back.
+Also, receiving a statutory demand doesn’t automatically mean the company in question will try to make you bankrupt, it could just be a warning tactic.
+As it will cost more than £1,000 to make you bankrupt they’ll prefer to settle the debt another way.
+Another hurdle is that they would also have to prove you can’t afford to pay the money back.

-If you’re worried about how much money you owe, read our paying off your debt article.
+If you’re worried about how much money you owe, read our article on paying off your debt.

 - StepChange offers free advice on your debt problems, basing it round what's right for you.
 0800 138 1111